Graphiques-Digitale/SSSEO/README.md

 This is a module for use with the Silverstripe framework & CMS v3.1.*

-It is meant to provide a conprehensive-as-you-need, not-too-intimidating interface for adding extended metadata to pages.
+It is meant to provide a comprehensive-as-you-need, not-too-intimidating interface for adding extended metadata to pages.

 It allows the addition of Open Graph, Twitter Cards, Schema.org, Google Plus & Facebook Application information.